Grantee FAQ

 As the foundation refines its strategic approach, we are not as focused on developing or replicating specific programs as we have been in the past.
 Instead, we are focused on creating an environment in which effective practices are explicitly connected to policies that support systemic change.

 Driving progress toward the goal will require work at all levels.
-However, given limited foundation resources, we very seldom fund unsolicited proposals that are not specifically designed to yield systemic, large-scale, or nationwide impact.
-Programs bringing thousands of students to a quality credential in a city, for example, may be considered if there are explicit strategies for replication across multiple cities targeting systemic change.
+However, given limited foundation resources, we seldom fund unsolicited proposals not explicitly designed to yield systemic, large-scale, or nationwide impact.
+For example, programs bringing thousands of students to a quality credential in a city may be considered if there are explicit strategies for replication across multiple cities targeting systemic change.